IgorGreenIGM/IgorGreenIGM/README.md

 <h2 align="left">Hi there 👋, I am Green</h2>

 <p align="left"><a href="https://polytechnique.cm/">ENSPY</a> Student, decoding lectures by day and crafting precise code by night.
-Fueled by coffee and curiosity.
-Let's collaborate for coding excellence. 💻🌐</p>
+Fueled by coffee and curiosity. <br>Let's collaborate for coding excellence. 💻🌐</p>

 <h4 align="left">Connect with me</h4>